 The Kinsta Advantage: Multiple Global Data Centers

-Kinsta ensures website speeds by letting you choose between different Google Cloud data center locations for your WordPress websites.
+Kinsta ensures website speeds by letting you choose between different Google Cloud data center locations for your websites.
 That enables you to place your website close to your visitors, ensuring low latency and time to first byte (TTFB) and fast load times.

 Website security is no laughing matter.